-On 7 October 2010 the Group entered into an agreement to purchase 2 leasehold sites from Caffe Uno Brasseries Limited for cash consideration of £450,000 plus the value of inventory.
-The group also took on the previous employees.
-The assets acquired continued to trade in their existing state initially, before closing for refurbishment and rebranding.
-The rationale for the acquisition was to expand the Wildwood brand into locations the Group felt it could achieve a return.
+In December 2011, the Group entered into an agreement to purchase the leasehold site at Cambridge from Chez Gerard for cash consideration of $\pounds 400,000$ , plus the value of inventory.

+The Group also took on the previous employees in both situations.
+The assets acquired continued to trade in their existing state.
+The rationale for the acquisition was to ultimately expand the Wildwood brand into locations the Group felt it could achieve a return.

-This transaction has been treated as a business combination under IFRS 3 (revised).
+These transactions have been treated as a business combination under IFRS 3 (revised).
 The table below sets out the fair value of the identifiable assets and liabilities acquired, as well as the consideration and consequent goodwill.